Waboodoo/HTTP-Shortcuts/README.md

 - Upload files as form-data
 - Client Certificate Authentication
 - Support for TLSv1.3
-- Support for HTTP proxies
+- Support for HTTP & SOCKS proxies
+- Support for Certificate Pinning
 - Use a built-in icon or a custom image
 - Display response as a toast, window or dialog, or run silently
 - Display response as HTML-formatted text, as image or as web page